mmachenry/lambdacraft/OCI.md

 * 'track raw statistics v1.7.10 (MC 1.21-1.21.10).zip'
 * 'track statistics v1.1.16 (MC 1.21-1.21.10).zip'
 * 'villager workstation highlights v1.1.14 (MC 1.21-1.21.10).zip'

+Server upgrade process
+---
+When Mojang releases a new version of Minecraft we need to download the new jar.
+Search for the fabric release of the latest update.
+Delete /home/opc/minecraft/fabric...jar and then put the new one in that directory.
+Then edit /etc/systemd/system/minecraft.service to name the correct jar file.
+After that reload the service and restart it.

+    sudo systemctl stop minecraft
+    rm ~/minecraft/fabric*.jar
+    # scp file to ~/minecraft/
+    sudo vi /etc/systemd/system/minecraft.service
+    sudo systemctl daemon-reload

+It's likely that several mods will not be compatible.
+You can download the new updated versions.
+It's okay to run without the mods if they lag behind in updates because our mods are just for chunk loading and the often not noticed lead strengthening mod.